Saturday, 6 July 2019

 Ashtadikpalakas with Nataraja

-In the prakara there are many loose sculptures of Shiva, Ravaleeswara, Dakshinamurthy, Amman, Mahishamardini, Vinayaga, Hero stones ( Veeragallu ), Sati stones ( Ondikai masti ), Saptamatrika, etc,.
-These sculptures belongs to latter stage, might have brought from elsewhere.
+In the prahara, there are many loose sculptures of Shiva, Ravaleeswara, Dakshinamurthy, Amman, Mahishamardini, Vinayaga, Hero stones (Veeragallu), Sati stones (Ondikai masti), Saptamatrika, etc,.
+These sculptures belong to the latter stage and might have been brought from elsewhere.

 Saptamatrikas